esteban3901/Progi_Test/progi_test_front/README.md

 # progi_test_front

-This template should help get you started developing with Vue 3 in Vite.
+This little webapp shows the information about the cars buyed in an auction.

 ## Recommended IDE Setup